 C. Investigation of Complaints.

-(3) Participation in the IRP is not ordinarily a basis for recusal of a Board member from further proceedings in the case.
+(3) Participation in the complaint review process is not ordinarily a basis for recusal of a disciplinary panel member from further proceedings in the case.

 (4) Investigative Subpoenas.

-(a) Except as provided in §C(4)(b) of this regulation, upon the receipt of a timely written request from a psychiatrist who is the subject of a complaint concerning the quality of the psychiatric care provided by that psychiatrist, a quorum of the Board shall review a subpoena for mental health records made or held by that psychiatrist before the subpoena is enforced.
+(a) Except as provided in §C(4)(b) of this regulation, upon the receipt of a timely written request from a psychiatrist who is the subject of a complaint concerning the quality of the psychiatric care provided by that psychiatrist, a quorum of a disciplinary panel shall review a subpoena for mental health records made or held by that psychiatrist before the subpoena is enforced.

 (b) Section C(4)(a) of this regulation does not apply to: